cyrillkuettel/rover/README.md

 # Features
 * It uses [FastAPI](https://fastapi.tiangolo.com/) framework for API development.
 FastAPI is a modern, highly performant, web framework for building APIs with Python 3.6+.

 * The APIs are served with [Gunicorn](https://gunicorn.org/) server with multiple [Uvicorn](https://www.uvicorn.org/) workers.
 Uvicorn is a lightning-fast "ASGI" server.
-It runs asynchronous Python web code in a single process.
+Univorn runs asynchronous Python web code in a single process.

 * Reverse-proxying with [Nginx](https:www.nginx.com).
 Nginx is very good at serving static content.